LibraryCarpentry/library-python/_episodes/03-data-types-and-format.md

 If we divide one integer by another, we get a float.
-The result on python 3 is different than in python 2, where the result is an integer (integer division).
+The result on Python 3 is different than in Python 2, where the result is an integer (integer division).

 ~~~